Our Vision is an India, where people have an opportunity to live with dignity, free from hunger, deprivation and marginalisation.

 Our Guiding Principles

-The principles below reflect Kamla Foundation’s beliefs about the role of philanthropy and the impact it wants this Foundation to have.
+Our principles reflect Kamla Foundation’s beliefs about the role of philanthropy and the impact it wants this Foundation to have.
 The principles guide what we do, why we do it and how we do it.

 While many of them are fundamental to the way we operate, we will remain open to amending them as we grow and learn more about our work.